-Whether you call it Black Wednesday or Blackout Wednesday, the Wednesday before Thanksgiving one of the busiest bar nights of the year.
-The Delux Lounge in Detroit prepares itself for that nicely, serving as one of the best bars for Black Wednesday according to CBS Local Detroit.
-Wednesday night karaoke certainly doesn't hurt matters, so whether you're coming to visit old friends, or just loosen up ahead of a family holiday party, you'll have all the opportunity you need at the Delux Lounge.
+Whether you call it Black Wednesday or Blackout Wednesday, the Wednesday before Thanksgiving is one of the busiest bar nights of the year.
+The Delux Lounge in Detroit prepares itself for that nicely, serving as one of the best bars for Black Wednesday, according to CBS Local Detroit.
+Wednesday night karaoke certainly doesn't hurt matters, so whether you're coming to visit old friends or just loosen up ahead of a family holiday party, you'll have all the opportunity you need at the Delux Lounge.

 Head to Dewitt or Grand Rapids for what MLive calls the best pie in Michigan, found at the Sweetie-licious Bakery Cafe.
 USA Today even called it one of the 20 “most legendary” pie shops in the United States.
 When you're there, and you can get past the weight of the honorifics this place carries, you'll be able to get your hands on pies ranging from Tom's Cheery Cherry Berry Berry to peanut butter chocolate cream.
 Since the pies change with the seasons, you can stop in most any time and get your hands on some kind of spectacular pie.

 Michigan has a staggering Native American connection.
 So on Thanksgiving, a look at some of the culture of the Native Americans of Michigan via Mount Pleasant's Ziibiwing Center is an edifying experience for all.
-With a permanent exhibit that takes about an hour or so to fully experience and a changing exhibit that adds 15 to 30 minutes, you’ll receive a better connection to Michigan's first residents.
+With a permanent exhibit that takes about an hour or so to partake fully and a changing exhibit that adds 15 to 30 minutes, you’ll receive a better connection to Michigan's first residents.

 If the idea of cooking for Thanksgiving, or even ordering out, sounds like too much, you can pack up and head to a Thanksgiving buffet dinner.
 There are a large quantity of these scattered around Michigan, but one of the clear winners is the Fire Rock Grille in Caledonia.
-With turkey and all the trimmings on hand—assuming by "trimmings” you mean prime rib, ham, and pumpkin soup—along with some unexpected fare, you'll have plenty of exciting options on hand here.
+With turkey and all the trimmings on hand—assuming by "trimmings” you mean prime rib, ham, and pumpkin soup—along with some unexpected fare, you'll have plenty of exciting options here.
 Throw in plenty of desserts to round it out and it's a Thanksgiving feast for the ages.
 There's even a separate kids' buffet for the little ones.